Selection-Induced Contraction of Innovation Statistics in Gated Kalman Filters: Abstract

 Validation gating is a fundamental component of classical Kalman-based tracking systems.
 Only measurements whose normalized innovation squared (NIS) falls below a prescribed threshold are considered for state update.
 While this procedure is statistically motivated by the chi-square distribution, it implicitly replaces the unconditional innovation process with a conditionally observed one, restricted to the validation event.

-This paper shows that innovation statistics computed after gating converge to gate-conditioned rather than nominal quantities.
-Under classical linear--Gaussian assumptions, we derive exact expressions for the first- and second-order moments of the innovation conditioned on ellipsoidal gating, and show that gating induces a deterministic, dimension-dependent contraction of the innovation covariance.
+This paper shows that innovation statistics computed after gating converge to gate-conditioned rather than unconditional nominal reference quantities.
+Under classical linear-Gaussian assumptions, we derive exact expressions for the first- and second-order moments of the innovation conditioned on ellipsoidal gating, and show that gating induces a deterministic, dimension-dependent contraction of the innovation covariance relative to the nominal reference.

-The analysis is extended to NN association, which is shown to act as an additional statistical selection operator.
-We prove that selecting the minimum-norm innovation among multiple in-gate measurements introduces an unavoidable energy contraction, implying that nominal innovation statistics cannot be preserved under nontrivial gating and association.
-Closed-form results in the two-dimensional case quantify the combined effects and illustrate their practical significance.
+The analysis is extended to nearest-neighbor (NN) association, which is shown to act as an additional statistical selection operator.
+We prove that selecting the minimum norm innovation among multiple in-gate measurements introduces an unavoidable energy contraction, implying that nominal innovation reference statistics cannot be preserved under nontrivial gating and association due to deterministic selection effects, even under perfectly matched linear-Gaussian Kalman filter assumptions.
+Monte Carlo validation is provided for the analytic truncation and order-statistic results, together with an end-to-end multi-time-step tracking example showing that nominal NIS-based measurement-noise tuning learns a biased measurement-noise scale whereas a gate-aware correction remains close to the true scale.